-- Any claim against the warranty will be based upon an agreement between the employer and the college graduate that the individual could not perform one or more of the competencies contained in the industry-validated Standard and Program Guide. - This warranty is included as a part of the original tuition cost at all state technical colleges in Georgia and is applicable to graduates of any diploma or degree program who entered the program subsequent to the mandated standards implementation date. - This warranty will remain in effect for two consecutive years following the date of graduation and will be honored by any state technical college which offers the same program. - This warranty shall be issued in writing to each graduate who enters a diploma or degree program subsequent to the mandated standards implementation date beginning in the fall quarter, 1989.
+- Any claim against the warranty will be based upon an agreement between the employer and the college graduate that the individual could not perform one or more of the competencies contained in the industry-validated Standard and Program Guide. - This warranty is included as a part of the original tuition cost at all state technical colleges in Georgia and is applicable to graduates of any diploma, degree or technical certificate program who entered the program subsequent to the mandated standards implementation date. - This warranty will remain in effect for two consecutive years following the date of graduation and will be honored by any state technical college which offers the same program. - This warranty shall be issued in writing to each graduate who enters a diploma, degree or certificate technical program subsequent to the mandated standards implementation date beginning in the fall quarter, 1989.